opensprints/opensprints-electron/README.md

 > Note: webpack >= 1.12.15 has built-in support for `electron-main` and `electron-renderer` targets.

-## How to keep the boilerplate updated
+## How to keep your fork of this code updated

 If your application is a fork from this repo, you can add this repo to another git remote: